Open Daily 9:30am-5:00pm

 This position is only available during the summer term.
 Applications for this position will be reviewed only for the summer term of each year.

 Our Education – Animal Care internship offers a well-rounded experience working with the Animal Care team in our Education department.
 This specialized internship is designed to provide valuable hands-on experience in the care of specific animals and habitats at an AZA-accredited, world-class facility.

 Education – Animal Care interns are responsible for assistance with a variety of educational programs and daily outreach animal care.

-Please send a cover letter, resume, schedule availability, and any accompanying documentation to our internship mailbox at email@example.com.
+Please fill out an internship application by clicking here.
+Also, please send a cover letter, resume, schedule availability and any accompanying documentation to our internship mailbox at firstname.lastname@example.org.

 Phone: (813) 273-4000